t-b/inferno/docs/README.md

 keys.
 If you change folders from day to day and reuse filenames without changing which pickle file you save to (in the config), you will loose data.
 Inferno will warn you if it detects that you are overwriting existing entries in a pickle file.

+Button Offsets.
+Inferno is currently configured using the default Clampex UI arrangment, but if you have modified your settings then those button offsets will be wrong and you should return the Clampex GUI to the default settings (as seen above).
+Alternate button offsets require modifying the python source.

 Known Issues
 ------------